-Analysis and description of exposed bedrock and sediments.
+Analysis and description of exposed bedrock and surface topography.
 Mapping of geologic aspects for academic or practical purposes.
-Use of Brunton compass.
+Use of Brunton compass, and other equipment.
 Field trips.

-EES 356 STRUCTURAL GEOLOGY AND ENVIRONMENTAL APPLICATIONS WITH LABORATORY 4 CREDITS

-PREREQUISITES: EES 130, 330, MAT 130; EES 350 RECOMMENDED
+EES 356 STRUCTURAL GEOLOGY AND ENVIRONMENTAL APPLICATIONS WITH LABORATORY 4 CREDITS PREREQUISITES: EES 130, 330, MAT 130; EES 350 RECOMMENDED

-An introduction to the genesis, characteristics, and methods of studying geologic structures like folds and fractures.
+An introduction to the genesis, characteristics, and methods of studying geologic structures such as folds, faults, and fractures.
 Also, examples of the relevance of that knowledge to various land-use, hazard, or environmental exercises.
 Three hours lecture, three hours laboratory.

-EES 360 IMPACT OF THE ICE AGE\
+EES 360 IMPACT OF THE ICE AGE